GSA/fpki-guides/_common/09_faq.md

 - **November 18, 2020**: The FPKIMA issued and distributed certificates to migrate agency and affiliate CAs cross-certified by the existing FCPCA to the FCPCA G2.
 - **December 2020 to May 2021**: All agencies transition from using the existing FCPCA as a trust anchor to the FCPCA G2.
 - **May 2021**: The FPKIMA decommissions the existing FCPCA.

+## Which types of systems will this change affect?

+This change will affect any system that requires the ability to validate certificates issued by the Federal PKI.
+This includes systems configured for Personal Identity Verification (PIV) credential authentication to government networks or web applications, systems that require the ability to verify digital signatures that leverage PIV or similar credentials, and systems that host applications or services that leverage the Federal Common Policy CA as a root CA.

+Classified systems are not affected by this change.

 ## Which operating systems will this change affect?